 Conversational AI is the one functionality in a chatbot that takes more time to prepare for and implement.
 First, the AI topics need to be identified – these are the customers’ questions usually asked or at least in the last 6 months via emails, on social media, through phone calls, via live chat, or talking face to face with the staff.
 Try to identify the top 100.
 The questions need to be analyzed and sorted into topics, training phrases (how customers asked the same question differently), and answers to start with the conversational AI training.
 Second, the conversational AI training includes planning the customer journey as well – an AI answer can redirect to a form to fill out, to an internal carousel if the answer is long or complicated, and will be easier to be presented with visual and texts content.
 Small talk topics shall also be planned like greetings, thank you messages, goodbye messages, and others similar so the chatbot will be friendlier.
-The business must keep in mind that conversational AI is a long-term process and needs to be developed, trained, tested, and maintained daily to work in favor of the brand, its customers, and employees.
+On the Umni platform, the training is easier than ever now with the integration with ChatGPT that allows the business to train its digital assistant in a more controlled environment but speeds up the process with more advanced technology.
+Moreover, now a voice recognition and respond is available for easier and faster online communication in Bulgarian and English.
+The business must keep in mind that the conversational AI is a long-term process and needs to be developed, trained, tested, and maintained daily to work in favor of the brand, its customers, and employees.

 Links and QR Code Logics